Nehemiah Gospel Radio 97.3 FM

 Our radio station is also serving to solve tribal prejudice among South Sudanese; we have hired multiple radio presenters from different ethnic groups to preach the word of God in their own language, which has angered many but is also bringing many to repentance.
 The Gospel messages shared on Nehemiah Trumpet Call 97.3 FM are aired in the languages of Madi (the local dialect in the area in which we work) Acholi, English, Dinka, and others.
 Programs include teachings on salvation by Jesus Christ alone, discipleship, stable marriages, family relationships, the roles of men and women in their homes, biblical morality, and basic health care information.

 Individuals and families are also invited to give their testimonies on the air and share what God is doing in their lives with the community.
-Since 2003, Galcom International has donated over 7000 fix-tuned solar radios, which we distribute for free to those living within a 50-mile radius of our radio station.
+Since 2003, Galcom International has donated over 7000 fix-tuned solar radios, which we distributed for free to those living within a 50-mile radius of our radio station.
 We will continue to help the people and proclaim the Gospel to every soul entrusted to our care.
 Certainly, freedom from Islamic tyranny will remove significant challenges to the preaching of the Gospel, but we understand that true oppression is in the heart of man and cannot be alleviated by political change.
 Only Jesus Christ has the power to set men free.